neuralpain/qbactivator/README.md

 ### Release Breakdown

-Each qbactivator release comes with 3 packages:
+Each release of qbactivator comes with 3 packages:

 - [`qbactivator-[version].zip`][download] – a regular release which contains all the files necessary to install and activate the QuickBooks POS software **offline**.
 Also contains the LICENSE and README.
 - [`qbactivator-[version].min.zip`][download_min] – a lightweight release ZIP package (take note of the `.min` in the name) which does not contain any of the larger files which can be downloaded online, e.g. the patch file.
 Contains the LICENSE and README.